 No bake cheesecakes are a great option for a quick and easy cheesecake.
 There are no eggs in the filling, no need to contemplate water baths in the oven and no risk of a cracked top.
 The filling recipe for my no bake s'mores cheesecake takes some inspiration from Kitchen Mason's No Bake Chocolate Cheesecake and BBC Good Food's Malteser's Cheesecake.

-For this decadent no bake chocolate cheesecake filling, there are four main steps:
+For this decadent triple chocolate no bake cheesecake filling, there are four main steps:

 Melting chocolate is a bit of an art.
 Don't even get me started on the process for tempering chocolate to get a good shine!
 Luckily, for this cheesecake, all that is required is fairly straightforward melting.